yeetoverflow/autodisgaeaRPG/README.md

        * If you see Found as a tooltip and see a box on the dimension gate button you pass
        * If not, go cry then complain in the [autoDisgaeaRPG reddit thread](https://www.reddit.com/r/DisgaeaRPGMobile/comments/qo36ua/autodisgaearpg)
 * Swipe test
     * Go to a screen in BlueStacks that needs swiping up or down.
-(Ex. ompanion select)
+(Ex. companion select)
     * Make sure you see green ATTACHED in Main or Setting tab in autoDisgaeaRPG
     * Go to Handlers tab
     * Select SwipeUp or SwipeDown